-- To understand the Indian systems of zmedicines. - To study the ethanobotany and native medicines. - To understand the cultivation, macro and microscopic characters, chemical constituents and therapeutic uses of selected medicinal plants. - To understand the cultivation, macro and microscopic characters, chemical constituents and therapeutic uses of drugs from flowers, fruits and seeds. - To study the drug acting on CNS, gastrointestinal tract and cardiovascular system.
+❖ To understand the various Indian systems of medicines.

+- To study the tribes and native medicines. - ❖ To understand the cultivation, macro and microscopic characters, chemical constituents and therapeutic uses of selected medicinal plants. - To understand the various drugs acting on the central nervous system, gastrointestinal tract and cardio vascular system.